We Take Academic Integrity Seriously

 - They solve multi-step problems without easy access to solutions online

-Expert TA’s New Suite of Academic Integrity Features
+Expert TA’s Suite of Academic Integrity Features

-In Expert TA instructors have full control over grading preferences, with the ability to adjust settings such as number of submissions, deductions for hints and feedback, etc. With our new suite of Academic Integrity features, users will continue to experience this level of customization, with complete oversight and the option to turn any feature on or off.
+In Expert TA instructors have full control over grading preferences, with the ability to adjust settings such as the number of submissions, deductions for hints and feedback, etc. With our new suite of Academic Integrity features, users will continue to experience this level of customization, with complete oversight and the option to turn any feature on or off.

-- Honor Code Messages – Research suggests that when students have been exposed to clear and specific guidelines related to what constitutes cheating in a course, and they are continually reminded of these standards, there is a measurable effect on cheating.
+- Honor Code and Customizable Class Policy Messages – Research suggests that when students have been exposed to clear and specific guidelines related to what constitutes cheating in a course, and they are continually reminded of these standards, there is a measurable effect on cheating.
 You have the ability to turn on “honor code” messages that will display for students each time they open an assignment as a reminder of the class policies related to academic integrity.